 The skip button is a by-product of binging.
 If you can watch all the episodes you want to watch in one seating, the need for a buffer that separates one show from other programs becomes moot.
 You just saw the damned thing an hour ago, and you chose to keep watching the next episode.
 There is no need to tell you what you are watching.
 If anything, the credit sequence becomes an obstacle in the mad dash to consume the content, an intrusion.
 And they cut the illusion that you are watching not a series but a movie that happens to be 10 hours long, or however many hours you can take in one sitting.
 They might be superfluous, but alas, many beautiful things are.

 Credit sequences can work as a trademark.
-Check out Woody Allen's signature, simple title cards and credits: stark white text against a black background with a recognizable tune from the classic American songbook blasting on the soundtrack.
-They anticipate the directness of his style and connect it with classic, early Hollywood films.
+Check out Woody Allen's signature, simple title cards, and credits: stark white text against a black background with a recognizable tune from the classic American songbook blasting on the soundtrack.
+They anticipate the directness of his style and connect it with cult classic movies of early Hollywood films.
 They are as much a gesture as a declaration of principles.
 These are the credits to Crimes and Misdemeanors (1990), perhaps his finest film, and one that can survive his fall from grace.

 Even the placement of credits can be expressive.
 Think of the movies that start in media res and reserve credits for the end.
 It is a creative choice that enhances the reality of the fictional exercise.
 It may disorient viewers intentionally.
 The story spills off of the running time.
 This moment is where we get in, but stuff has been happening for a while.
 Holding off on credits also hints toward a disregard for the trappings of celebrity.
 What matters is the story we are telling, not who is the biggest star in the cast.
 It telegraphs a certain seriousness of purpose.